10 of the Hardest Horror Movies to Watch as a Parent

 10. Nightmare on Elm Street (1984)

-I first saw Nightmare on Elm Street when I was around 10 years old (I know, I know, I was FAR too young to be watching stuff like that – but I’m pretty sure most of us have watched things we shouldn’t have as a kid – I was a 90s kid, things were a lot more relaxed then!).
+I first saw Nightmare on Elm Street when I was around 10 years old.
+I know, I was FAR too young to be watching stuff like that.
+I’m pretty sure most of us have watched things we shouldn’t have as kids!
+It was the 1990s, and things were a lot more relaxed back then!

 It frightened me, obviously, but watching it as an adult and parent, it hits differently.
-The only thing I can think about now during Glen’s memorable death scene isn’t how gross the blood looks, but how truly terrifying it must have been for his poor mother to walk into her son’s bedroom and watch what appears to be three times the amount of blood that was in his body being splattered all over the walls and ceiling.
+The only thing I can think about now, during Glen’s memorable death scene, is how terrifying it must have been for his poor mother to walk into her son’s bedroom and watch a geyser of blood being splattered all over the walls and ceiling.

-And rewatching the movie as an adult and having a better understanding of how and why Freddy Krueger got those scars is terrifying.
+Rewatching the movie as an adult with a better understanding of how and why Freddy Krueger got those scars is also terrifying.

 9. Child’s Play (1988)